 1989 was a good year.
-Bat fever was sweeping the world (literally the whole globe!) with the release of Tim Burton's phenomenal Batman, we got a look into the future (now the past.....*Sobs*) with Back To The Future II, the Ninja Turtles craze was at it's peak and the world of gaming took a step up with the release of Shadow Of The Beast on the Amiga.
-The 16-Bit home computers and the Sega Megadrive were starting to come in to their own but the Nintendo NES still had some mighty fight in it and a deal was struck between Nintendo and Universal pictures to produce a kids adventure film which would feature heavy product placement.
+Bat fever was sweeping the world (literally the whole globe!) with the release of Tim Burton's phenomenal Batman.
+We also got a look into the future (now the past.....*Sobs*) with Back To The Future II, and the Ninja Turtles craze was at it's peak.
+The world of gaming also took a step up with the release of Shadow Of The Beast on the Amiga.
+The 16-Bit home computers and the Sega Megadrive were starting to come in to their, own but the Nintendo NES still had some mighty fight in it, and a deal was struck between Nintendo and Universal pictures to produce a kids adventure film which would feature heavy product placement.

 The Wizard was released in 1989 to some mixed reviews but has since become a cult classic for it's retro games theme and it's unusual stance of lightly tackling some taboo issues.

-What the film does do is that it handles it with a surprising amount of charm.
-It's shot quite well, the pacing is good and overall it's a really fun adventure.
+What the film does do is handle it with a surprising amount of charm.
+It's shot quite well, the pacing is good, and overall it's a really fun adventure.
 Viewing it again as an adult it's easy to see the cracks.
-The child actors aren't great but they aren't particularly bad either becasue kids are generally annoying in real life and so it's really quite an accurate performance.
+The child actors aren't great, but they aren't particularly bad either, becasue kids are generally annoying in real life and so it's really quite an accurate performance.

 The Wizard has often been called "Rain Man for kids" as the plots of both films are extremely similar.
-It's not a deep film by any means (It is for for children after all) but one can't help but applaud the decision to include a focus on issues like mental health and the then largely unfamiliar concept of autism when the film could have just been a regular brats on the road fumble.
-There are a few other touching moments which deal with pain of divorce, abandonment and even struggle by the parents to cope after a separation which causes family tension.
-It's not handled in the most elegant or detailed of matters but the fact that none of it had to appear in the film at all is highly commendable.
+It's not a deep film by any means (It is for for children after all), but one can't help but applaud the decision to include a focus on issues like mental health, and the then largely unfamiliar concept of autism.
+There are a few other touching moments which deal with pain of divorce, abandonment, and even struggle by the parents to cope after a separation which causes family tension.
+It's not handled in the most elegant or detailed of ways, but the fact that none of it had to appear in the film at all is highly commendable.
 Director Todd Holland and writer David Chisholm should be applauded for putting actual effort and care in what could have been a real easy pay-cheque.

 The Wizard has fallen into legend in gaming culture with famous quotes born out of the cringeworthy cheese wheel acting of it's child stars.
-Lines like "I love the powerglove.....it's so bad!" and "You got fifty thousand on Double Dragon!" have since passed into legend and there are even two present day musical projects called 'Powerglove' and 'Power Glove' respectively which are instrumental metal and 80's synthwave and are obviously influenced by the film.
+Lines like "I love the powerglove.....it's so bad!" and "You got fifty thousand on Double Dragon!" have become quote staples, and there are even two present day musical projects called 'Powerglove' and 'Power Glove' respectively, which are instrumental metal and 80's synthwave.

 It's one of those films I loved as a kid.
 I first saw it in around 1990-91 out of a rental shop with some friends when Super Mario Bros.
 3 was just around the corner for a European release.
 It's a really good fun road adventure that bravely brushes some more serious topics faced by children which probably got overlooked by snobby critics.

 The Wizard gets a lot of flak these days, even from some who liked it as youngsters.
-It's undeniably nonsense yes with some pretty bad acting but it's harmless and innocent enough.
-Unfortunately that makes it an easy target which I really don't think deserves and even judged on it's film making merits there have been far worse produced over the years.
-As an adult it can still be enjoyed as a delicious slab of pure nostalgia although it's appeal is almost entirely exclusive to people who actually saw it, enjoyed it and at the time that were heavily into Nintendo.
+It's undeniably nonsense with some pretty bad acting, but it's also harmless and innocent.
+Unfortunately, that makes it an easy target for people to shit over, which I really don't think it deserves.
+Even judged on it's film making merits, there have been far worse productions over the years.
+As an adult it can still be enjoyed as a delicious slab of pure nostalgia, although it's appeal is almost entirely exclusive to people who actually saw it, enjoyed it, and were heavily into Nintendo.

-It's a fun reminder for a simpler pre-internet era when the only safe space you ever needed was a bedroom and a small white box with 'Nintendo' on the side.
+The Wizard is a fun reminder for a simpler pre-internet era, when your whole world was a bedroom and a small white box with 'Nintendo' on the side.

 Striding forth from his lair at Castle Stareskull one morning, Prototron decided to not reign down terror on the villagers, but instead go back inside, crack open a beer and load up Streets Of Rage 2.
 One hundred years later, he's still there.
 A avid music maker (of TERROR!) and retro gamer, he can be found whooping any and all heroes at all manner of SNK-based challenges.